shadeofpurple79/megaworten/README.md

 - Game Levels and Rewards
     -
 - Additional Game Arrays
-    - that can be unlocked with each new level (days, months, foods, drinks, transport vehicles, colours, clothes, body, nature, and many more)
+    - that can be unlocked with each new level (days, months, seasons, numbers, foods, drinks, transport vehicles, colours, clothes, body, nature, and many more)
 - Login and Save Scores
     -
 - Challenges with decreasing time limit